-Aquatic habitat within the action area consists of glides, shallow pools, and short riffles, and the active channel is ranges from approximately 3 to 50- feet wide.
-Streambed material within the action area is primarily composed of silt, sand, and cobble.
-Riparian vegetation within the action area include marsh baccharis, Baccharis glutinosa; coyote brush, Baccharis pilularis; and arroyo willow, Salix lasiolepis.
-The creek is perennial, with flows being lowest in the summer and fall.
-Overall the PBFs of critical habitat for juvenile steelhead rearing (i.e., natural cover, shelter, water quality/quantity, and riparian) exist upstream of the proposed bridge location within the action area.
-The PBFs for spawning habitat in the action area are degraded based on the degraded surficial substrate conditions.
+Aquatic habitat within the action area consists of glides, pools, and short-riffles.
+The active channel within the action area is approximately 30 to 60-feet wide and the banks underneath the bridge are lined with sacked concrete slope protection.
+Riparian vegetation within the action area mainly consists of arroyo willow, Salix lasiolepis and western sycamore, Platanus racemosa.
+Old Creek appears to have surface flow only during exceptionally wet years when Whale Rock Dam spills, however a few perennial pools exist in the vicinity of the Old Creek Bridge.
+Overhanging branches and emergent freshwater marsh species provide instream cover within the action area.
+Within the action area, it is estimated that there is spawning gravel available for only 9 spawning pairs of steelhead (URS 2006), though this observation is probably an effect of the dam on creek geomorphology.
+Overall the PBFs of critical habitat for juvenile steelhead rearing (i.e., natural cover, shelter, water quality/quantity, and riparian) exist within the action area.
+The PBFs for spawning habitat in the action area are degraded based on the lack of suitable substrate, no doubt a geomorphic effect of the dam.
 In the action area, the threat to SCCC steelhead from climate change is likely to include a continued increase in summer air temperatures, more extreme heat waves, and an increased frequency in drought (McClure et al. 2003).
-Finally, the PBFs for migration are considered suitable through the action area, as there is no obvious barrier to adult or juvenile steelhead migration.
+Finally, the PBFs for migration are considered suitable through the action area, as there is no obvious barrier to adult or juvenile steelhead migration downstream of the dam.